-The Season 6 premiere of Game of Thrones is only a couple of weeks away and we can’t help but wonder what would happen if CRM (Customer Relationship Management) software existed in Westeros.
+As the premiere of Game of Thrones approaches, we can’t help but wonder what would happen if CRM (Customer Relationship Management) software existed in Westeros.
 In this three-part blog series, we examine the ways Microsoft Dynamics CRM could help you change your fate in the dangerous quest for the Iron Throne.
 In last week’s installment, we talked about how CRM gives you better data and insights so you can make better decisions.
 In this post, we’re going to discuss how CRM can help you maintain good relationships with your customers by using some more fun Game of Thrones examples.

 Stop Losing Customers (or Allies)